 If multiple users are using an ordering system such as in restaurants or stores, chances are there are germs and microbes on the screen.
 Our anti-microbial film reduces germs and microbes by 99%.
 Hopefully, the screens are being cleaned regularly, which is another reason a protector would benefit in this situation.

 If you want a quick answer as to what type of material to purchase from the Photodon website, click this link to our material type questionnaire.

 We are happy to help you with any question you may have.
 If needed, please contact us at 847-377-1185, M-F 9:00am – 5:00pm EST, or email us at [email protected].

 Now that the coronavirus has arrived, electronic devices are being cleaned regularly, especially ones used in medical facilities.
 To ensure these devices are cleaned properly, hospital-grade type disinfectants are being used directly on expensive digital screens which, if not protected, can cause damage to the screen.
 Our screen protectors hold up to harsh chemicals and can save your device screen’s life.
 Below you’ll see what we did to prove this.

 The Test – HSC and MXHScreen Protectors and Anti-Bacterial Cleaning Solutions:

-Our Photodon lab technicians created a bleach test to see how our HSC and MXH protective films would hold up to being regularly cleaned with hospital-grade Clorox Bleach Germicidal Wipes.
+Our Photodon lab technicians created a bleach test to see how our HSC and MXH screen protector materials would hold up to being regularly cleaned with hospital-grade Clorox Bleach Germicidal Wipes.